ReactiveX/RxSwift/Documentation/Schedulers.md

 If you want to perform work on a different scheduler just use `observeOn(scheduler)` operator.

-You would usually use `observeOn` a lot more often then `subscribeOn`.
+You would usually use `observeOn` a lot more often than `subscribeOn`.

 In case `observeOn` isn't explicitly specified, work will be performed on whichever thread/scheduler elements are generated.